zgpky/czml3/README.md

 ![Widget](https://raw.githubusercontent.com/poliastro/czml3/master/widget-screenshot.png)

 ## Contributing
 You want to contribute?
 Awesome!
 There are lots of [CZML properties](https://github.com/AnalyticalGraphicsInc/czml-writer/wiki/Packet) that we still did not implement.
-Also, it would be great to have better validation, a Cesium widget in Jupyter notebook and JupyterLab...
-Ideas welcome!

-Before you send us a pull request, remember to reformat all the code: `tox -e reformat`.
-This will apply ruff and lots of love ❤️
+All ideas welcome!